-Students (as well as faculty and staff) are not required to test for COVID-19 during the Fall 2022 semester.
-Students (as well as faculty and staff) must test if they experience symptoms of COVID-19.
+Students (as well as faculty and staff) are not required to test for COVID-19 during the Fall 2023 semester.
+Students (as well as faculty and staff) should test if they experience symptoms of COVID-19.

 - The College is no longer maintaining separate housing for isolation; students who test positive will isolate in-place.

 - Isolation in place will last for a minimum of 5 days, from either the positive result or from the onset of symptoms.